 What information does a cookie store?

-Cookies do not usually store sensitive information about you, such as credit cards or bank details, ID, photographs or personal information, etc. The data they keep are of a technical nature, such as statistics, personal preferences, personalization of contents, etc. The web server does not associate you as a person, but rather your web browser.
+Cookies do not usually store sensitive information about you, such as credit cards or bank details, ID, photographs or personal information, etc. The data they keep are of a technical nature, such as statistics, personal preferences, personalisation of contents, etc. The web server does not associate you as a person, but rather your web browser.
 In fact, if you usually browse with Chrome and then navigate through the same website with Firefox browser, you will see that the web does not realise that you are the same person because it is associating the information with the browser, not with the person.

 What kind of cookies are there?